graevy/graevy.github.io/content/posts/internet.md

 ### <a name="viruses"></a>[Viruses and torrenting](#navigation)

-The typical targets on your computer are your credentials, its ability to mine cryptocurrency or participate in a [botnet](https://www.malwarebytes.com/botnet), and your willingness to pay ransom for your files.
+The typical targets on your computer are your credentials, its ability to mine cryptocurrency or participate in a [botnet](https://www.malwarebytes.com/botnet), and your willingness to pay ransom for it.
 Most viruses try to remain undetected; if you take risks torrenting, either wipe your drive periodically or maintain a dedicated machine for torrenting.

 Some tips: